alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 }
 ```

-OpenSea looks for a `PermanentURI` event to determine if a token's metadata is frozen.
-The event simply emits the URI for each token as they're minted.
-Since we also need to return the URI in the token contract, `ParkPics.sol`, we define `_uriBase` as an internal variable that can be called in the token contract `uri` function.
+OpenSea looks for a `PermanentURI` event to determine a token's metadata is frozen.
+The event simply emits the URI for each token when minted.
+Since we also need to return the URI in the token contract (`ParkPics.sol`), we define `_uriBase` as an internal variable that can be called in the token contract `uri` function.

 Learn more [here](https://docs.opensea.io/docs/metadata-standards).